-- Ragging within or outside any educational institution is prohibited. - Ragging means doing an act which causes or is likely to cause Insult or Annoyance of Fear or Apprehension or Threat or Intimidation or outrage of modesty or Injury to a student
+Ragging means doing an act which causes or is likely to cause Insult or Annoyance of Fear or Apprehension or Threat or Intimidation or outrage of modesty or Injury to a student

-Imprisonment upto Fine Upto Feasing, Embarrassing and Humiliation 6 Months + Rs.
-1,000/- Assaulting or Using Criminal force or Criminal intimidation 1 Year Rs.
-2,000/ - Wrongfully restraining or confining or causing hurt 2 Years + Rs.
+\\ Imprisonment upto Fine Upto Teasing, Embarrassing and Humiliation 6 Months + Rs.
+1,000/- Assaulting or Using Criminal force or Criminal intimidation 1 Year + Rs.
+2,000/- Wrongfully restraining or confining or causing hurt 2 Years + Rs.
 5,000/- Causing grievous hurt, kidnapping or Abducts or rape or committing unnatural offence 5 Years + Rs.
-10,000/- ausing death or betting suicide 10 Months + Rs.
+10,000/- Causing death or abetting suicide Or 10 Months + Rs.
 50,000/-